Sensei-Node/sensei-stake/README.md

 The internal process is the following :

-1. The user send the nft to the SenseiStakeV2 contract.
+1. The user send the nft to the SenseiStakeV2 contract.(`SenseiStakeV1.safeTransferFrom(nftOwnerAddress, senseistakeV2Address, tokenId)`)
 2. The SenseiStakeV2 receive the nft.
 3. Check the date is after the exitDate from the service contract v1
 4. Call the endOperatorServices in Sensei Stake V1 --> Service Contract V1.